christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 1. rRNA "contamination" (poor ribo-depletion).

-### Post first-pass-mapping thoughts
+### Interpretation of mapped data
-In terms of uniquely mapped reads, the NextSeq data consistently hovers around 1 M/sample.
+In terms of uniquely mapped reads, the NextSeq data consistently hovers around 0.5-1 M/BAM.
+Times 4 lanes = 2-4 M/sample.

-From HiSeq, it's pretty variable with the range being ~1-13 M.
+From HiSeq, it's pretty variable, with the range being ~1-12 M/sample.

-It looks like Ryoji's dendrogram was based on log2+1 read counts, so I'd guess that's the main reason why the datasets look so different.
-But there's plenty of data for each sample.
+Ryoji's dendrogram seems to be based on log2+1 read counts, so I'd guess that's the main reason why the datasets looked so different.
+But all the samples have information.
 Will see how the analysis turns out.

 ---